Hedwig and the Angry Inch (musical): Broadway

 Neil Patrick Harris starred in the first Broadway production at the Belasco Theatre, which began previews on March 29, 2014, and officially opened on April 22, 2014.
 Harris stayed in the production through August 17, 2014.
 The director was Michael Mayer with musical staging by Spencer Liff.
-Lena Hall played Yitzhak, Hedwig's husband, until April 2015.
+Lena Hall played Yitzhak until April 2015.
 This production won several Tony awards, including Best Revival of a Musical, Best Lead Actor in a Musical (Harris) and Best Featured Actress in a musical (Hall).
 It was also nominated for Best Costume Design for a Musical (Arianne Phillips), who also did the costumes for the original 2001 film.

 After Harris departed the production, Andrew Rannells took over the role of Hedwig on August 20, 2014, followed by Michael C. Hall, who played Hedwig from October 16, 2014, through January 18, 2015.
 The production then featured co-creator John Cameron Mitchell, who returned to the role from January 21 to April 26, 2015.
 Darren Criss took over the role of Hedwig on April 29 and played until July 19, 2015.
 Taye Diggs assumed the role on July 22, 2015, and performed through the production's end on September 13, 2015.

 After Lena Hall left the production on April 4, 2015, Rebecca Naomi Jones took over as Yitzhak on April 14, 2015, following a week-long stint with Shannon Conley in the role.

 The Broadway production closed on September 13, 2015, after 22 previews and 507 regular performances.